 Kermit the Frog burst on to the scene with The Muppets and John Travolta gained fame as Vinnie Barbarino on Welcome Back Kotter.

+The "look" of a decade is very much a part of the culture.
+Our nostalgic look back now turns to fashion for this reason.
 1970s fashion was somewhat diverse.
-In the early 70's hip hugger pants, midriff tops, wide belts, smock tops, and bell bottom/elephant pants were popular items.
-White belts and white shoes weren't uncommon, and hot pants, body suits and halter tops were coming along.
+In the early '70s hip hugger pants, midriff tops, wide belts, smock tops, and bell bottom/elephant pants were popular items.
+White belts and white shoes weren't uncommon, and hot pants, bodysuits, and halter tops were coming along.

-Skorts (and coulottes) offered an alternative to shorts and skirts.
-Girls started wearing pantsuits, A-line skirts, goucho pants, peasant blouses and granny boots.
+Skorts (and culottes) offered an alternative to shorts and skirts.
+Girls started wearing pantsuits, A-line skirts, gaucho pants, peasant blouses, and granny boots.
 Guys on the other hand often got by with a muscle shirt, rock band or tie-dyed T-shirt.
-Of course, if they were really stylin' plaid pants, similar to what girls had, fit the bill.
+Of course, if they were really stylin', plaid pants similar to what girls had fit the bill.
 Paisley shirts were another trend.
 Adult men went the way of leisure suits while women went for bow blouses and wrap skirts.

-Southern Rock became popular too with Charlie Daniels, the Marshall Tucker Band, Lynard Skynard, and others.
-Texas had it's own coming with ZZTop, Edgar Winter, Waylon, Willie and others.
+Southern Rock popularity spread too with Charlie Daniels, the Marshall Tucker Band, Lynard Skynard, and others.
+Texas had its own contributions coming with ZZTop, Edgar Winter, Waylon (Jennings), Willie (Nelson), and others.

 Near the end of the decade the Sex Pistols, The Clash, the Ramones, and the likes of David Bowie rolled out Punk to the mass audience.

-From my recollection, a girl or young woman's hair style started the decade as long and straight, no bangs, and often parted in the middle.
+From my recollection, a girl or young woman's hairstyle started the decade as long and straight, with no bangs, and often parted in the middle.
 Later, "shags" came along, shorter and layered, and were sported by stars like Rod Stewart.
-Yes, and by the end of the 70s, hair had completed it's transition to the other extreme; either short and spiked up for a punk look or feathered, layered, frosted, and probably permed to look like Farah Fawcett's mane on Charlie's Angels.
-It was the precursor for the big hair of the 80's decade which spelled big success for hot rollers and curling irons.
+By the end of the '70s, hair had completed its transition to the other extreme; either short and spiked up for a punk look or feathered, layered, frosted, and probably permed to look like Farah Fawcett's mane on Charlie's Angels.
+It was the precursor for the big hair of the '80s decade which spelled big success for hot rollers and curling irons.
 On the other hand, Olympic Ice Skater Dorothy Hamil's short wedge cut was often seen as well.

-The decaded started out with some controversial films like MASH (anti-war) and A Clockwork Orange (predictions of a violent future) but also offered lighter themes like Little Big Man and a soon to be classic, Love Story.
-The Godfather, Jesus Christ Superstar, Deliverance, American Graffiti and The Way We Were were other big films.
+The decade started out with some controversial films like MASH (anti-war) and A Clockwork Orange (predictions of a violent future) but also offered lighter themes like Little Big Man and a soon to be classic, Love Story.
+The Godfather, Jesus Christ Superstar, Deliverance, American Graffiti, and The Way We Were were other big films.

 At the close of the decade Superman, Grease, and the first Star Trek movie made it to the screen.
 Films such as Kramer vs Kramer, Apocalypse Now, Alien, Animal House, and Halloween were other favorites.

 There were a few fads in the 1970s.
 Streaking was probably one of the more memorable.
-So popular was removing all of your clothes in a public place and running to avoid capture, that songs were written in it's honor.
+The practice of removing all of your clothes in a public place and running to avoid capture was so popular for a short time that songs were written in its honor.

 Truckers enjoyed the spotlight too.
 Songs about their lifestyle burst onto the scenes, CB radios became popular accessories in cars, and phrases like "Keep on Trucking" and "That's a 10-4 Good Buddy" were heard routinely.